Life of Sitting Bull

 W. Fletcher Johnson

-If you have a chance to read this book, don’t.
+If you have a chance to read Sitting Bull and the Indian War, don’t.

 High Point: The cover is one of the best you’ll ever see.